rezervemoney/gitbooks/mechanics-rzr/bonds.md

 # Discounted Bonds

 {% hint style="danger" %}
-Discounted Bonds have now been discountinued in favour for [Convertible Bonds.](raising-debt-and-acquiring-eth/convertible-notes.md) Convertible Bonds now remain as the primary source of liquidity growth for the protocol.&#x20;
+Discounted Bonds have now been discountinued in favour for [Convertible Bonds.](raising-debt-and-acquiring-eth/convertible-notes.md) Convertible Bonds now remain as the primary source of liquidity growth for the protocol.
 {% endhint %}

 Bond sales are the protocol’s primary “asset on-ramp.”
 When users hand over stablecoins, BTC-RZR LP, or other whitelisted collateral, those dollars flow directly into the treasury, raising the [backing ratio β ](staking-rzr-srzr/yield-mechanics/backing-ratio-v.md)and, ultimately, the oracle floor price.